 - a joint WSIB PTSD Working Group for the purposes of introducing “Presumptive Legislation”.

-Bill is a certified traumatic stress specialist, a licensed minister with the United Church of Canada, as well as a certified police chaplain.
+Bill is a certified traumatic stress specialist, a licensed lay worship leader with the United Church of Canada, as well as a certified police chaplain.

 Bill hopes to raise the profile of Badge of Life Canada as the predominant organizational voice regarding operational stress injuries, including post-traumatic stress, and suicide prevention on behalf of all police (sworn/civilian) and correctional personnel across Canada who still struggle in silence.